joyjixu/qm2_resources/Data analysis FINAL.md

 Again, the result is not surprising.
 Changes in the number of deaths come first.
 It means that Covid-19 deaths clearly influence the overall tweet sentiment.
 Main take-away from that graph: This result clearly has some great implication and partly (if not fully) validates our hypothesis: there is a relationship between the severity of Covid-19 and the average twitter sentiment!

+The trends we just analyzed are the results of the US as a country.
+But we wanted to investigate the federal level, as we hoped to find some geographical trend within the US.
+But, as shown by the map, no real tendencies can be established.
+Almost all of the states do show a great variability in their average sentiment.
+The geographical localization of the state doesn’t seem to change anything.
+Main take-away from these visualizations:  there are no geographical trends for the repartition of the average sentiment on a federal level.

+Furthermore, the number of deaths, even if it is correlated with the average sentiment on a national basis, does not seem to be correlated with the average sentiment on a state basis.
+Indeed, the states with the larger numbers of normalized deaths do not seem to be the darker on the map.
+This could be explained by the fact that the number of deaths is reported on a national basis in the US, and that, therefore, states react to that number instead of the number of new deaths on a federal level.
+Main take-away from these visualizations: in terms of sentiments, states react to the national number of Covid-19 deaths, not the federal numbers.